Menu Search

 So what have we learned from all of this?
 Well, maybe that even the greatest of the great can stumble from time to time.
 Maybe that we should never take our favorite artists for granted, and always be grateful for the incredible music they’ve given us.
 And maybe that, when it comes down to it, it’s not just about the hits and classics, but about the journey we take with these artists, through the good times and the bad.

 Thanks for joining us on this journey through the most disappointing albums from elite Hip Hop artists.
-Keep your heads up, Hip Hop heads, and remember: even when it feels like the world is against us, we’ve always got music to see us through.
+Keep your chins up, Hip Hop heads, and remember: even when it feels like the world is against us, we’ve always got music to see us through.

 Written by